marcoeg/mcp-server-ntopng/README.md

 4. Restart Claude Desktop to apply the changes.

-## Development (ONLY OPYION until the module is registered with PyPI)
+## Development (ONLY OPTION until the module is registered with PyPI)

 1. Set the environmental variables either in the `claude_desktop_config.json` file or in a `.env` file in the root of the repository.